 Highly qualified students will be asked to complete an application and provide transcript information prior to registration.
 Students are evaluated and approved based on their preparation.
 Please note our graduate program is extremely competitive and all potential undergraduate students must meet the highest academic standard to qualify.
 Once approved, enrollment is based on availability - the core graduate curriculum (Econ 201A/B, 202A/B) is impacted and may not be available.

-Yes, both the department orientation and the UC Extension orientation are mandatory.
+Yes, both the UC Extension orientation and the department orientation are mandatory.
 They provide you with information on healthcare, registration and safety issues on campus.

-Once your schedule is set, please contact your program coordinator, Ginnie Sadil.
-Changes can only be made if space is available in your adjusted schedule.
+Changes can be made if space is available in your adjusted schedule.

-Discussion seciton are supplemental lectures led by graduate student instructors (GSIs) that introduce and review course material.
-If you enroll in a course with a discussion section, your section will be assigned and listed on the schedule given to you by teh department.
-Unfortunately, the Extension system does not track discussion section so any changes my be approved by the program coordinator.
+Discussion sections are supplemental lectures led by graduate student instructors (GSIs) that introduce and review course material.
+If you would like to enroll in a course with a discussion section, you will need to select the discussion section of your choice at the time of enrollment.

-Yes, you may submit a request with your application.
+Yes, you may submit a request with your application: I-House Housing.